darisees/ansible-wordpress-and-blog-automations/job-sheet/README.md

 # Job Sheet

-This folder contains documentation and guidelines for using Ansible playbooks to automate the deployment of WordPress and Blog applications.
+This directory contains documentation and guidelines for using Ansible playbooks to automate the deployment of WordPress and Blog applications.

 ## Contents
 1. **WordPress Automation** (`wordpress.yml`)